Geography of Sri Lanka: Topography

 Extensive faulting and erosion over time have produced a wide range of topographic features.
 Three zones are distinguishable by elevation: the Central Highlands, the plains, and the coastal belt.

 The south-central part of Sri Lanka—the rugged Central Highlands—is the heart of the country.
 The core of this area is a high plateau, running north–south for approximately 65 kilometers.
 This area includes Sri Lanka's highest mountains.
-(Pidurutalagala is the highest at 2,524 m) At the plateau's southern end, mountain ranges stretch 50 kilometers to the west toward Adam's Peak (2,243 meters) and 50 kilometers to the east toward Namunakula (2,036 m).
+(Pidurutalagala is the highest at 2,524 m) At the plateau's southern end, mountain ranges stretch 50 kilometers to the west toward Adam's Peak (2,243 meters) and 50 kilometers to the east toward Namunukula (2,036 m).
 Flanking the high central ridges are two lower plateaus.
 On the west is the Hatton Plateau, a deeply dissected series of ridges sloping downward toward the north.
 On the east, the Uva Basin consists of rolling hills covered with grasses, traversed by some deep valleys and gorges.
 To the north, separated from the main body of mountains and plateaus by broad valleys, lies the Knuckles Massif: steep escarpments, deep gorges, and peaks rising to more than 1,800 meters.
 South of Adam's Peak lie the parallel ridges of the Rakwana Hills, with several peaks over 1,400 meters.
 The land descends from the Central Highlands to a series of escarpments and ledges at 400 to 500 meters above sea level before sloping down toward the coastal plains.

 Most of the island's surface consists of plains between 30 and 200 meters above sea level.
 In the southwest, ridges and valleys rise gradually to merge with the Central Highlands, giving a dissected appearance to the plain.
 Extensive erosion in this area has worn down the ridges and deposited rich soil for agriculture downstream.
 In the southeast, a red, lateritic soil covers relatively level ground that is studded with bare, monolithic hills.
 The transition from the plain to the Central Highlands is abrupt in the southeast, and the mountains appear to rise up like a wall.
 In the east and the north, the plain is flat, dissected by long, narrow ridges of granite running from the Central Highlands.